Maximum Mileage: 12 Easy Ways to Extend the Life of Your Running Shoes

-Bonding with your running shoes can be as simple as swapping in custom shoelaces, writing a personally inspiring quote on them, or throwing them in your suitcase whenever you hit the road — like Raj Mistry, a senior apparel designer at Nike who has traveled far and wide with his trainers, from the castle city of Edinburgh to the streets of Hanoi.
+Bonding with your running shoes can be as simple as swapping in custom shoelaces, writing a personally inspiring quote on them, or throwing them in your suitcase whenever you hit the road—like Raj Mistry, a senior apparel designer at Nike who has travelled far and wide with his running shoes, from the castle city of Edinburgh to the streets of Hanoi.

 2. Run in the Right Shoes for the Job

-To get the most out of your shoes, and your run, ask “why” before you buy.
+To get the most out of your shoes and your run, ask "why" before you buy.
 Looking to take in some nature?
 Trail shoes will better withstand rocky and varied terrain.
-If you’ll be racking up mileage on asphalt or a treadmill, cushion-y road shoes will bounce back best.
+If you'll be racking up mileage on the tarmac or a treadmill, cushion-y road shoes will bounce back best.

 London, England, July 2021.
 For Dora Atim, who started Ultra Black Running last year for Black women and non-binary people to join her outside and on the trails, running is a source of self-care and empowerment.
-Needless to say, she goes all out as she gets ready to go get some miles.
-“I’m a massive believer of you have to look good when you run, otherwise, it's not good for you,” she says.
-“You have to feel like you're absolutely bossing outfit.”
+Needless to say, she goes all out as she gets ready to go and get some miles.
+"I'm a massive believer of you have to look good when you run, otherwise, it's not good for you", she says.
+"You have to feel like you're absolutely bossing your outfit".